South Bank London

 Cool down this summer at Southbank Centre's dancing fountain installation.

 This always popular summer installation sees different fountains switched on and off at unpredictable intervals, creating watery ‘rooms’ that kids will love to explore.
 Your kids will inevitably get completely drenched running in and out of the fountain, so be sure to bring some dry clothes and a towel.
-The Appearing Rooms pop up on the Riverside Terrace in front of the entrance to the Queen Elizabeth Hall and are switched on daily from 10am (depending on the weather).
+The Appearing Rooms pop up on the Riverside Terrace in front of the entrance to the Queen Elizabeth Hall.
+The fountains are switched on Wed-Sun from 10am from 28 May until 25 Aug (depending on the weather).

 Jubilee Gardens Adventure Playground